ipspace/blog/content/kb/Internet/MH_SOHO/30-not-so-static.md

 title: Not-so-Very-Static Routes
 alt_section: posts
 ---
 Numerous network devices can combine static routes with Bidirectional Forwarding Detection (BFD) and remove them from the routing table if the BFD session with the next-hop router fails.
-Unfortunately, that works only if the upstream network supports BFD on its customer-facing interfaces; we need a more generic solution that does not rely on the functionality of the upstream router.
+Unfortunately, that works only if the upstream network supports BFD on its customer-facing interfaces[^UBFD]; we need a more generic solution that does not rely on the functionality of the upstream router[^ECHO].

+[^UBFD]: An [RFC published in March 2025](https://www.rfc-editor.org/rfc/rfc9747.html) specifies yet another twist in the BFD saga: the ability to run BFD with yourself without the BFD control session with the next-hop router.

+[^ECHO]: So far, I haven't found a router from a major vendor that would implement the most straightforward idea: send a packet to yourself using the MAC address of the next-hop router.
+Instead, they love to start a quest to boil the ocean with solutions like BFD and then modify them further with things like *Unaffiliated BFD*.

 Cisco IOS includes *Enhanced Object Tracking* functionality, which, together with *Reliable Static Routing Using Object Tracking*, solves the "Is the next hop reachable?" problem without relying on the adjacent router's cooperation.